-The Program Administrator (or designee) will have discretion to accept or reject transfer credits.
-Applicants may be requested to provide a copy of the school catalog with course description and/or a syllabus for the course.
+Both current and former students in Satisfactory academic standing may request to transfer from the nursing programs at one Galen campus to another, if applicable and space is available.
+To be considered, current students should contact their current campus Registrar by week six of the term to initiate the transfer request process.
+Former students wishing to transfer should refer to the [Readmission to Galen](#) process for complete information.
+All transfer decisions will be made at the discretion of the Program Administrator (or designee), whose decision will be final.
+Students who catalog with course description and/or a syllabus for the course.
 To be considered for transfer credit, a grade of "C" or higher must have been earned in the course, and the course must have been earned at an accredited college or university.
 Letter grades for courses that are accepted for transfer will not be computed into the student's Galen grade point average (GPA).
 Please refer to Galen's [Residency Requirements](#) for complete information.